 A strong first hole to enjoy the pond, situated in sight of the clubhouse, points the way towards a valley floor fairway with the green perched up on high, demanding a precise early mid iron to gain a confidence boosting par.
 Far from being the only such challenge, the opener ushers in an up and down theme that continues all the way to the turn.

-The 12th is an attractive short hole to a raised green in front of the clubhouse.
+An attractive short hole to a raised green in front of the clubhouse.
 You are only permitted a view of the top of the flag from the tee, making club selection tricky.
 Beware the deep trap that guards the front right-hand side.

 The signature water features are worth waiting for.
 The majority are situated in the final five, two of them on the stunning short 14th, in front of the tee and left of the green.

 The 410-yard 17th is particularly difficult but, in terms of looks, raises the bar even further.
 A picture book second in store over the large pond with a likely mid iron at best, perhaps the biggest single examination of all comes with this approach shot.